What is the GPL?

 What is this bit about responsibility for code checked into Plone in the contributor agreement?

-Send a mail to email@example.com with details of where you found the product, and why you think they are using Plone code.
+Please email the Foundation Board with details of where you found the product and why you think they are using Plone code.
 We will then contact the company, and see if they are infringing on the GPL, and let our lawyers have a look at it.

 I have additional questions that are not answered by this FAQ.

-Feedback and additions to this document should be sent to: firstname.lastname@example.org - this document will be updated accordingly.
+Feedback and additions to this document should be sent to the Foundation Board and this document will be updated accordingly.